 A number of standards, in addition to those listed above, are outlined by APA.
 To learn more about APA document format or to view properly formatted papers, see the following:

 CSE format is used in biological and some other natural sciences.
 Even though CSE employs a particular format for citations, this style does not specify manuscript guidelines for student writing.
 See your professor's directions for specifications, or use APA document format criteria.
-Visit the APA section of this site for more information.

 To learn more about CSE document format or to view formatted papers, see the following: